The importance of knowing user intent when conducting behavior analysis

 - What are they trying to accomplish?

 - Are they successful in their intended task?

 - How did they accomplish their intended task?

 - How difficult was it to use the site?

 - What are the obstacles to task completion?

-By asking users a few initial questions (who they are, the purpose of their visit) and then tracking their behavior enable you to understand not only what visitors are doing on the site, but also understand who they are, what they’re trying to accomplish on the site and whether or not they’re successful.
+By asking users a few initial questions (“Who are they?”
+“What’s the purpose of their visit?”) and then tracking their behavior, this enables you to understand not only what visitors are doing on the site, but also understand who they are, what they’re trying to accomplish on the site and whether or not they’re successful.

 Your study results can also be integrated with the most common web analytics solutions to obtain data from your analytics packages and tie that to the true intent study data.

 True Intent studies are a great approach to obtain a holistic view of what’s happening on your site.
 As our own Rima Campbell, Senior Director, Research Partner, states: